DSupps/Mapping_Earthquakes/README.md

 ## Challenge Summary:

-An challenge called for three layers, but a fourth was added because I just think it looks cool!
+The challenge called for three layers, but a fourth was added because I just think it looks cool!

 ### Street View